-The priorities for the first round of grants (applications closed January 14th) are:
+The priorities for the second round of grants (applications opening on April 01 2019) are:

 Operational and implementation research to address the challenges to engaging people in prevention activities (including testing), treatment and care, with a focus on the following priority populations: